Healthdirect Free Australian health advice you can count on.

 How long will I have a cast for?

-• check the condition of your cast
+• check your cast

-• see how the bone is healing
+• check how your bone is healing

 Why should I take care of my cast?

-• make the healing process uncomfortable for you
+• make your healing process more comfortable

 How do I take care of my cast?